Alabama

 Community Leaders & Capacity

-invested in entrepreneurship and business development to strengthen the economy in Appalachian Alabama
+invested in bolstering economic opportunities from local history, culture and natural assets and in entrepreneurship and business development to strengthen the economy in Alabama

 Investment Snapshot